 pankhurst in the park

-Curated by the Manchester-based, artist-led collective, Alexandra Arts, Pankhurst in the Park is an Arts Council England funded programme inspired by Alexandra Park’s rich historical connection to the Suffrage Movement, whose iconic leader, Emmeline Pankhurst, was born and bred only yards from the Park in the neighbouring Moss Side estate.
+Curated by the Manchester-based, artist-led collective, Alexandra Arts, Pankhurst in the Park is an Arts Council England funded arts and community engagement programme.
+It is inspired by Alexandra Park’s rich historical connection to the Suffrage Movement, whose iconic leader, Emmeline Pankhurst, was born and bred only yards from the Park in the neighbouring Moss Side estate.

 Pankhurst in the Park 2016

 The first part of Pankhurst in the Park 2016 comprised of artist commissions, an international artist residency, and an outreach and education programme, which took place in Manchester from March – May, 2016.
-Part 2 will see the project on tour in New York with founder, Lotte Karlsen, between August – September, 2016.
+Part 2 saw the project on tour in New York with founder, Lotte Karlsen, in September, 2016.